 While we’ll continue to stay flexible, we believe the next 3 years is a critical time to fully grow our Public Image Works method to help a movement of positive change succeed.
 As people committed to creating a healthy, happy and peaceful world for everyone, we don’t have a minute to waste.
 We must clearly and strongly communicate our vision and we must promote the real-life ways that big ideas can be manifested right away.

-Overall, it’s a strategy that will benefit all areas of our work – but more importantly, our core mission to promote important social issues.
+Overall, it’s a strategy that will benefit all areas of our work – but more importantly, our core mission to promote important social issues and culture.

 A big first step in our plan is a decision to move out of our Studios on 4th Street in Philadelphia.
 While we love the space we created and inhabited for 18 years, it’s time for a change of location to help refresh our perspective.
 For the next 2 years, we plan to be in “incubation mode” – growing our Public Image Works team, tweaking the method, and testing the platform.
 So, we are currently looking for a space in Philly that is more conducive to creative exploration for our move at the end of April.